How to nominate for the South Australian Training Awards

 School-based Apprentice or Trainee of the Year

 The School-based Apprentice or Trainee of the Year Award is presented to a student who is undertaking a Certificate II qualification or above as a part-time school-based apprentice or trainee.
-The award recognises the student’s commitment to their formal studies at school and in the workplace.
+The Award recognises the student’s commitment to their formal studies at school and in the workplace.

 Learn more